kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 ### 1. Tax Incentives for Domestic API Production

-Under the Law on Investment (2020, amended 2022), API manufacturing projects are classified as “specially encouraged industries.”
+Under the Law on Investment[^6], API manufacturing projects are classified as “specially encouraged industries.”
 Investors benefit from:

 * **Corporate Income Tax (CIT)** exemptions for up to 4 years and 50% reductions for the following 9 years.
 * **Import duty exemptions** for machinery, equipment, and raw materials not produced locally.